kasper/phoenix/API.md

 - `windowDidFocus` triggered when a window was focused within an app
 - `windowDidMove` triggered when a window has moved
 - `windowDidResize` triggered when a window has resized
-- `windowDidMinimize` triggered when a window has minimised
+- `windowDidMinimise` or `windowDidMinimize` triggered when a window has minimised
-- `windowDidUnminimize` triggered when a window has unminimised
+- `windowDidUnminimise` or `windowDidUnminimize` triggered when a window has unminimised

 ## 3. Preferences